rowanmoul/ArchSecureDualBoot/README.md

 A minimum of 24 PCRs are required on a standard PC, though some TPMs may have more, or might have multiple "banks" of 24 that use different hash algorithms.
 Different PCRs contain measurements of different parts of the boot process.
 The Trusted Computing Group (TCG), the creators of the TPM specification, define which values should be extended into each PCR.
 It took me far too long to find this information unfortunately.
 It wasn't in the [TPM 2.0 Library Specification](https://trustedcomputinggroup.org/resource/tpm-library-specification/), or the [PC Client Platform TPM Profile Specification](https://trustedcomputinggroup.org/resource/pc-client-platform-tpm-profile-ptp-specification/).
 It can be found in the [PC Client Platform Firmware Profile
 Specification](https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/).
 The TCG seem to have the unfortunate philosophy of "don't repeat yourself ever if at all possible" so you have to read parts of six documents to get the full picture of anything.
-To save you from all that, I have boiled the relevant parts down into the table below.
+To save you from all that, the relevant parts have been boiled down into the table below.
 This table is not exhastive, which is why nearly a quarter of the firmware specification deals directly with PCR usage.
 However it should give you a good idea of what values are measured into each PCR so that you know when to expect the values to change (such as when you update your BIOS, Kernel, or Boot Loader).

 PCR&nbsp;&nbsp;&nbsp;|Description
 ---------------------|-----------